STATISTICAL PHYSICS

 Chandler “introduction to modern statistical mechanics”

-The statistical physics course is given by Fabio Pietrucci and Julien Serreau.
+The statistical physics course is given by Fabio Pietrucci and Jihad Mourad.

 Fabio Pietrucci worked at SISSA (Trieste) and EPFL (Lausanne) before becoming a "maître de conférences" at Sorbonne University in 2014.
 His research activity is focused on the development and application of new theoretical and computational approaches to study the transformations of matter.
 He explores the nucleation of crystals, chemical reactions in solution, and the folding of proteins as well as their interaction with other proteins or drugs.
 The aim is to establish a unified theoretical framework able to reconstruct transformation mechanisms, free-energy landscapes and kinetic rates for a wide range of different systems.